-The M.S. degree program in special education offers two master’s tracks including a teacher certification track and a general track.
-The Special Education master’s program prepares students to serve as resources and advocates for students with disabilities and their families, and to work cooperatively with schools and community agencies to improve the quality of life for students with disabilities.
-Graduates of the teacher certification master’s program are eligible to apply for Wisconsin cross-categorical Special Education licensure at the middle childhood through early adolescence level (ages 6–12/13), and at the early adolescence through adolescence level (ages 10–21).
+The M.S. degree in Special Education prepares students to serve as resources and advocates for students with disabilities and their families, and to work cooperatively with schools and community agencies to improve the quality of life for students with disabilities.
+The M.S. degree in Special Education offers two named options: the Teacher Certification program and the Research and Theory program.

 Special Education faculty research focuses on the following areas:

 • Diversity and equity issues in the field of special education